 Tell the survivor that the university has procedures in place for responding to disclosures of sexual violence.
-This includes providing appropriate accommodations.
+This includes access to free and confidential counselling as well as access appropriate academic accommodations.
 You can help them access these services in these ways:

-- 1. If you are at a computer, you can show them the information on the website (search "RRU sexual violence"). - 2.
-Reassure them that there are trained people who can help them.
+1. If you are at a computer, you can show them the information on the website (search "RRU sexual violence").

+2. Reassure them that there are trained people who can help them.
 Refer the survivor to the RRU 24-hour Sexual Violence Response Line at 250 391 2600, Extension 8514, which will be answered by trained Student Services staff employees.